ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 Algorithms and data structures are closely related, as the choice of data structure can often have a significant impact on the efficiency of an algorithm.
 For example, a sorting algorithm may be much faster when applied to a data structure that is already sorted, while it may be much slower when applied to a data structure that is not sorted.

-In software development, it is important to have a good understanding of algorithms and data structures in order to design and implement efficient and effective solutions.
+In software development, it is important to have a good understanding of algorithms and data structures to design and implement efficient and effective solutions.
 This includes knowing how to choose the right data structure for a given problem, as well as how to design and implement efficient algorithms that make use of the chosen data structure.

 In addition to knowing how to design and implement algorithms and data structures, it is also important to be able to analyze the performance of algorithms and data structures.
 This involves understanding how different factors, such as the size of the input data and the characteristics of the data structure, can impact the performance of an algorithm.